arthur-e/flux-python-api/docs/index.rst

 **Removing data**
 ================================

-Use the **manage.py remove** utility to remove data collections from the database.
+Use the **manage.py remove** utility to remove datasets from the database.

 ::